LuigiG34/LuigiG34/README.md

 ### i'm a Web Developper 💻

 ### 💫 About Me:
-🔭 I’m currently working on my degree<br>🏗️ I'm also working on a social network for independant construction workers<br>⚡ I'm passionate about web development
+🔭 I’m currently working on my degree (Web Developper | Specialised in cybersercurity)<br>🏗️ I'm also working on a social network for independant construction workers<br>⚡ I'm passionate about web development

 ### 🌐 Socials: